Neil-exe/Neil-exe/README.md

 YO!!
 I'm Neil!
 Please use he/they/it pronouns
-I'm a french highsciooler learning code in class.
+I'm a french highschooler learning code in class.
 Don't mind me, i migt just look around and stuff. i'm cool btw
 <!---